+Description of first aid measures

+Eye Contact

-Description of first aid measur es Eye Contact If this product comes in contact with the eyes: • Wash out immediately with fresh running water. • Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. • Seek medical attention without delay; if pain persists or recurs seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
+If this product comes in contact with the eyes:

+- Wash out immediately with fresh running water. - Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - ▶ Seek medical attention without delay; if pain persists or recurs seek medical attention. - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

-Version No: 4.6 Page 3 of 15 Issue Date: 20/12/2022 Print Date: 20/12/2022
+Version No: 6.14 Page 3 of 14 Issue Date: 21/12/2022 Print Date: 21/12/2022